 (3) Funnel Analysis

 The funnel model splits the entire purchase process into steps and then uses the conversion rate to measure each step’s performance.
-Finally, we may find some moves likely with defect or abnormality.
+Finally, we may find some moves likely with defects or abnormalities.

 An Example of Funnel Chart.